-This Privacy Notice outlines how your personal data is processed by us, South Holland District Council (SHDC), and our partner, Compass Point Business Services (CPBS), when you contact our customer contact channels.
+This Privacy Notice outlines how your personal data is processed by us, South Holland District Council (SHDC), and our partner, Public Sector Partnership Services Ltd (PSPSL), when you contact our customer contact channels.

 For all contact made through our customer contact teams, we are the Data Controller responsible for the personal information you may provide.
 Our Data Protection Officer can be contacted by phone on 01775 761161, via email: legal.team@Breckland-Sholland.gov.uk or by writing to us at Legal Services, South Holland District Council, Council Offices, Priory Road, Spalding, Lincolnshire, PE11 2XE.

-Your data will initially be processed by CPBS, a company which is owned by East Lindsey and South Holland District Councils, before it is passed onto any relevant Council departments for processing.
-Compass Point's Data Protection Officer can be contacted via email: firstname.lastname@example.org, by phone on 01507 613303, or in writing to Data Protection Officer, Compass Point Business Services, Tedder Hall, Manby Park, Louth, Lincolnshire LN11 8UP.
+Your data will initially be processed by Public Sector Partnership Services Ltd (PSPSL) a company which is owned and controlled by East Lindsey and South Holland District Councils, before it is passed onto any relevant Council departments for processing.
+PSPSL's Data Protection Officer can be contacted by phone on 01507 613303, via email firstname.lastname@example.org, or in writing to Data Protection Officer, PSPSL, Tedder Hall, Manby Park, Louth, Lincolnshire LN11 8UP.

 What we mean by Customer Contact